How businesses can maximize their tax savings

 Bonus depreciation.This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software and water utility property.

 Under the TCJA, through 2026, the definition has been expanded to include used property and qualified film, television and live theatrical productions.
 In addition, qualified improvement property is now eligible for bonus depreciation.

-Warning: Under the TCJA, in some cases a business may not be eligible for bonus depreciation starting in 2018.
-Examples include real estate businesses that elect to deduct 100% of their business interest expense and dealerships with floor-plan financing, if they have average annual gross receipts of more than $25 million for the three previous tax years.
+Warning: Under the TCJA, in some cases a business may not be eligible for bonus depreciation.
+Examples include real estate businesses that elect to deduct 100% of their business interest expense and dealerships with floor-plan financing, if they have average annual gross receipts exceeding the applicable threshold for the previous three tax years.